Topical repellents

 Coconut oil

 Organic, cold-pressed coconut oil is another excellent option for natural flea prevention; rub it into your dog’s coat before heading out on their daily adventures.
 Be mindful, though, that many dogs love the taste!
-Also, more frequent baths may be to prevent oil transfer onto bedding/furniture.
+Also, more frequent baths may be needed to prevent oil transfer onto bedding/furniture.

 A word on essential oils